 Warning!
-Contains major spoilers for The Nun, The Conjuring: The Devil Made Me Do It, and all Conjuring movies!
+Contains major spoilers for The Nun II, The Conjuring: The Devil Made Me Do It, and all other movies in the series!

 The Nun digs into the individual who is responsible for summoning not only Valak into the world, but demons in general.
 The film depicts what is ostensibly the birth of the first evil that initiates all of the series’ supernatural trouble in the first place.
 There’s a flashback that goes all the way back to the Dark Ages as the Duke of St. Carta’s ritual to summon Valak gets shown in detail.
 The Nun also briefly jumps back in time to 1945 to show Father Burke’s first experience with demonic possession.
 Whether the force that takes control of Daniel is Valak or some other evil, Valak still uses Daniel’s spirit as a means to torture Burke throughout the film (and really plays into the “Marquis of Snakes” namesake).

 Even though Annabelle: Creation came out after both Annabelle and The Conjuring, it’s a prequel to both.
 In fact, it’s kind of remarkable that Annabelle: Creation is not only a fantastic horror film, but that it also connects so many dots throughout the franchise.
-It simultaneously ties up loose ends to the first Annabelle movie, as well as The Conjuring, but it also effectively sets up the events of The Nun.
+It simultaneously ties up loose ends to the first Annabelle movie, as well as The Conjuring, but it also effectively ties into The Nun.

 The film’s ending solidifies how this is a prequel to the previous Annabelle film, since the character of Janice goes on to become possessed, changes her name to Annabelle, and gets adopted by the Higgins family.
 The film then jumps 12 years in the future to the Annabelle prologue that’s set in 1967.
-The Satanic cult killings that kick off that film are shown (and now have a greater context), as well as the Form family who are the protagonists of the next movie.
+The Satanic cult killings that kick off the other Annabelle film are shown (and now have a greater context), as well as the Form family, who are the protagonists of the next movie.
 The Conjuring: The Devil Made Me Do It has nods to these scenes too.
-The Satanic cult that Janice-as-Annabelle belongs to is called The Disciples of The Ram and in The Devil Made Me Do It we meet Kastner (played by John Noble) who we learn was instrumental in bringing down that cult, while his research into the occult and The Disciples of the Ram have a direct impact on the events of The Devil Made Me Do It.
+The Satanic cult that Janice-as-Annabelle belongs to is called The Disciples of The Ram, and in The Devil Made Me Do It we meet Kastner (played by John Noble) who we learn was instrumental in bringing down that cult while his research into the occult and The Disciples of the Ram have a direct impact on the events of The Devil Made Me Do It.

-Additionally, at one point in the film Sister Charlotte shows off a photo of herself and three other nuns from back when she was in Romania.
+Additionally at one point in the film, Sister Charlotte shows off a photo of herself and three other nuns from back when she was in Romania.
 The important thing about this is that an unnamed Valak is also present in the background of the photo as a fellow nun.
-While these nuns aren’t named, the photo originally appears on the wall of the convent within the Abbey of St. Carta in The Nun, placing Sister Charlotte’s photo in the year 1952.
-Furthermore, while the demon that possesses the Annabelle doll isn’t Valak, Valak conceivably helps this evil spirit complete its goal of possessing Janice, due to how it temporarily takes the form of a nun-like figure.
+While these nuns aren’t named, the photo originally appears on the wall of the convent within the Abbey of St. Carta in The Nun, placing Sister Charlotte’s photo before the year 1952.
+Furthermore, while the demon that possesses the Annabelle doll isn’t Valak, Valak conceivably helps this evil spirit complete its goal of possessing Janice due to how it temporarily takes the form of a nun-like figure.

 Finally, a (rather shameless) post-credits scene that takes place in 1952 features Valak, in nun form, walking through Romania’s Abbey of St. Carta and looking as creepy as ever.
 Not only is the tag a nod to the events of The Nun, but the scene is also directly pulled from the film’s prologue.